 - purchase price

-- amount of earnest money
+- the amount of earnest money

-- title and escrow companies
+- names of title and escrow companies

 - dates: closing, possession, offer expiration

 - list of addenda (never includes seller disclosure and legal description)

 - agent/broker and company information, including WA license numbers